How to Protect an Invention: Everything You Need to Know

 Another requirement to obtain a patent is that your invention must be non-obvious.
 In basic terms, this means that an expert in the field of your invention would not have been able to create your idea.
 If you're not sure whether your invention is patentable, you should consult with a patent attorney.
 An experienced patent attorney can examine your invention and tell you whether pursuing a patent will be worth the effort.

 If you have questions about how to protect an invention, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.